cheery/lever/README.md

     # Parallel planes do not collide
     collides[[Plane, Plane]] = (plane1, plane2):
         return abs(dot(plane1.normal, plane2.normal)) != 1.0

+    collides.default = (a, b):
+        return collides.call_suppressed(b, a)
+        # If an exception is added to catch suppress here, you could introduce
+        # some behavior even after an attempted default call failed.
+        # See 'Contribution or Use'

+Here I think it's perfect, because you don't do anything with inheritance when you have geometric shapes.
+Also, these different shapes tend to be really well-defined.
+So you can live-reload every method here until you get it correct.

+Why would you want collision checkers like these?
+Well, since Unity3D doesn't have them, there's very good chance all physics engines do not expose the collision checking functions they have.
+Therefore you're going very dry if you wanted to check whether there's space for something before you instantiate it into the scene!
+You might have to implement these yourself.
+In that case multimethods might be something to consider.

 ### Script-relative resource loading - POSIX-path object usecase